THE AMERICAN ASSOCIATION OF

 a.
 Purpose.
 Affiliates shall promote the purposes, programs, and policies of AAUW.

 c.
 Structure.
-Affiliates may create such leadership structures as meet their needs.
-Each Affiliate shall provide AAUW with designated contacts for administration and finance.
+As an AAUW Affiliate, this Affiliate may create such leadership structures as meet this Affiliate’s needs.
+This Affiliate shall provide AAUW with designated contacts for administration and finance.

 Section 3.
 Loss of Recognition of an Affiliate.

 a.
-The AAUW affiliation status of an Affiliate may be revoked for cause through affiliation review procedures specified by the AAUW Board of Directors.
+The AAUW affiliation status of any Affiliate may be revoked for cause through affiliation review procedures specified by the AAUW Board of Directors.

 b.
 The Affiliate shall have the right to appeal to the AAUW Board of Directors within a designated period.

 Section 4.
 Property and Assets.
-The title to all property, funds, and assets of an Affiliate is vested in the Affiliate.
-An Affiliate shall have complete control of its property and assets, except that such property and assets shall not be used for any purpose contrary to AAUW’s purposes.
-In the event of the dissolution of an Affiliate or the termination of an Affiliate’s affiliation with AAUW, all assets of the Affiliate shall be transferred and delivered to AAUW or to another Affiliate designated by AAUW.
+The title to all property, funds, and assets of this Affiliate is vested in this Affiliate.
+As an AAUW Affiliate, this Affiliate shall have complete control of its property and assets, except that such property and assets shall not be used for any purpose contrary to AAUW’s purposes.
+In the event of the dissolution of this Affiliate or the termination of an Affiliate’s affiliation with AAUW, all assets of the Affiliate shall be transferred and delivered to AAUW or to another Affiliate designated by AAUW.
 AAUW may solicit and consider recommendations from local leaders before making a designation.

 ARTICLE VI.
 PARLIAMENTARY AUTHORITY

-The rules contained in the most current edition of Robert’s Rules of Order Newly Revised shall govern the Affiliate in all instances in which they are applicable and in which they are not inconsistent with the AAUW Bylaws or with the requirements of AAUW or applicable laws.
+The rules contained in the most current edition of Robert’s Rules of Order Newly Revised shall govern this Affiliate in all instances in which they are applicable and in which they are not inconsistent with this AAUW Affiliate Bylaws or with the requirements of AAUW or applicable laws.

 ARTICLE VII.
 AAUW-MANDATED AMENDMENTS TO THE BYLAWS

-AAUW-mandated amendments shall be implemented by the Affiliate’s Executive Team, without a vote of the Affiliate’s membership and as prescribed by AAUW Board of Directors.
+AAUW-mandated amendments shall be implemented by this Affiliate’s Board of Directors without a vote of the Affiliate’s membership and as prescribed by the AAUW Board of Directors.

 Section 2.
 Membership Meetings.
 AAUW Bethlehem shall hold at least five (5) meetings during the fiscal year.
 The AAUW Bethlehem Executive Team shall determine the time and place for these meetings.